 The information you give us.
 This can be when you are filling in forms on our website, on a Sunday, signing up to events and communicating with us by phone, email or letter.
 The information you give us may include your name, postal address, e-mail address, phone number, financial and credit card information and/or personal description.
 We also collect statistical/observational data, to gain a better understanding of church demographics and attendance.

-If you are a SWLV employee or volunteer we may also hold certain categories of sensitive information such as personal financial details, age, gender, marital status, date of birth, full employment and educational history, references, medical and criminal records.
+If you are a SWLV employee or volunteer we may also hold certain categories of sensitive information such as personal financial details, age, sex, marital status, date of birth, full employment and educational history, references, medical and criminal records.

 We also hold information we receive from other sources.
 This can include third parties who work closely with us including, for example, business partners, payment and delivery services and search information providers.
 For more details of our third party processors, please email firstname.lastname@example.org.